 National Institute for Health Research (NIHR) Health Services and Delivery Research

-This research has two parts.
-The first is a realist evaluation designed to generate six case studies exploring the differences between sites with access to specialist discharge schemes and those without.
-The second will assess effectiveness and cost effectiveness in a further 14 sites.
-It will explore how specialist discharge schemes impact on outcomes and patterns of service use across the whole system (e.g. use of unplanned care) and the cost implications of this.
-This is methodologically innovative in its use of new approaches to data linkage.
+The first part of this research was a realist evaluation designed to generate six case studies exploring the differences between sites with access to specialist discharge schemes and those without.
+The second part assessed effectiveness and cost effectiveness in a further 14 sites.
+It explored how specialist discharge schemes impact on outcomes and patterns of service use across the system and the cost implications.
+This project has been methodologically innovative in its approaches to data linkage.

 Improving Hospital Discharge for People who are Homeless.
 Findings from NIHR Research & Practice

 Slides, including emerging findings from this study, were presented at the end of award event held in Bradford, 25 September 2019.
 The meeting was chaired by Gill Leng (Health Advisor, MHCLG & DHSC)